Yaamirukka Bayamey: Plot

-The local digger tips the police after seeing the four digging in the estate, and Kiran confesses to the police about their deception.
-However, the police reveals that they died many years ago and that the so-called guests of his hotel were the late owners of the mansion, who died after purchasing the mansion within a few days.
+The local digger tips off the police after seeing the four digging in the estate, and Kiran confesses to the police about their deception.
+However, the police reveals that they died many years ago and that the so-called guests of his hotel were the late owners of the mansion, who died within a few days of purchasing the mansion.
 His suspicions are confirmed when things start going awry in the house, indicating some supernatural presence after signing the documents for claiming the ownership of the mansion on Kiran's name.
 They soon go to seek help from brother Adaikalam, who is a cheat.
 They kidnap him and bring him to the house.
 The foursome catches an old man inside the house, assuming that he is a thief.
 However, the old man says that he and the others will die if they leave the hotel.
 He narrates that the mansion was haunted by a ghost — Mohini, who would kill the house's owner.

 Soon, Mohini starts to possess the people in the house and attacks Kiran.
 The gang is finally cornered with no chance of escape.
 It is said that they would die by midnight.
 Hearing someone banging on the door, Kiran opens the door to find Durai, his son, and his thugs.
 Durai asks for the house in return for the money he conned from him, along with the expense spent for searching him.
 Feeling pity for them, Kiran warns them about the spirit.
 Not listening to Kiran, Durai forces him to sign the papers for the house.
 Kiran and his friends are let go, and they see the spirits of the previous owners going inside the mansion on their way out.
 Just as they go out, they find the spirits of Durai and his group outside.
 Knowing that the ghost has killed them since it is midnight, Kiran and his group walk away.

+Production

+Previously titled as Illa Aanalum Irukku, the film's was retitled to avoid confusion with another film titled Irukku Aana Illai.
+Filming began in Nainital in October 2013.